 If the registration is approved, you will receive a certificate of incorporation within two to three weeks after submission of registration documents.
 Registration cost for a Company is Ksh.
 10,000 while for sole proprietorships is Ksh.
 1,000.

 After registering a company, you are required to open a company bank account.
 You can choose either a local bank or international banks such as Barclays Bank.
 Once the bank account is opened, you are required to deposit your share capital immediately then commence the companies business activities.

-Having shown you the necessary procedure when registering a company online, you have no need to worry about what to do to register your own company.
+Having shown you the necessary procedure when registering a company online, you do not need to worry about what to do to register your own company.
 However, some people find this to be too confusing and therefore look for firms that offer company registration services at a fee.

-You should also take note that the government requires one to register with three important organization before starting a company.
-These organizations are the Kenya Revenue Authority (KRA), the National Social Security Fund (NSSF) and the National Hospital Insurance Fund (NHIF).
+You should also take note that the government requires one to register with three relevant organisation before starting a company.
+These organisations are the Kenya Revenue Authority (KRA), the National Social Security Fund (NSSF) and the National Hospital Insurance Fund (NHIF).